-Threats Examples Illustrations Interpersonal (continued) Limited cultural communication Evaluators do not speak the language(s) of the local community or are uninformed about oral and written traditions, including symbols and ceremonies.
-Violation of trust Evaluators fail to maintain the transparency of process and dialog required to establish and maintain trust in their integrity.
-Includes but is not limited to intentional deception.
-Barriers to participation No meaningful roles are established to permit genuine engagement.
-Participation is restricted to superficial levels of token representation.
-Differential power Evaluators fail to consider their own cultural position and the dynamics of power implicit in the evaluator role that impact interpersonal communication.
-Theoretical Threats resulting from use of theoretical perspectives that are Evaluation theory incongruent with context Majority evaluation theory is applied to culturally-specific contexts without critical reflection or adaptation.
-Culturally-specific theory is ignored. ill-suited to or incongruent with context.
-Social science base of program theory does not address relevant cultural dimensions Program theory is based upon social science research that itself was culturally biased or silent on matters of cultural diversity.
-Transformation bias in program theory Social science research is inappropriately translated or applied to program theory in ways that fail to consider local cultural context.
-Validity taken as a single perspective Only narrow understandings of validity theory are accepted as the standard of "scientific rigor."
-Experiential Threats that originate in a disconnection from the life experiences of program Invalidation, minimization of experience Life experience is reframed or recast in such a way that original voice and meaning are distorted, compromised or obscured.
-Misappropriating or devaluing the experiences of others (e.g., the presumption that "I know how you feel"). participants, evaluation participants, and community members Exclusion of experiential evidence Local citizens and/or program consumers are not invited to contribute their wisdom to the evaluation process.
+Threats Examples Illustrations Limited cultural communication Evaluators do not speak the language(s) of the local community or are uninformed about oral and written traditions, including symbols and ceremonies.
+Violation of trust Evaluators fail to maintain the transparency of process and communication required to establish and maintain trust in their integrity.
+Barriers to engagement No meaningful roles are established to permit genuine engagement; participation is held at superficial levels of token representation.
+Differential power Evaluators fail to consider their own cultural position and the accompanying dynamics of power that impact interpersonal communication.
+Theoretical Validity is threatened by culturally incongruent Majority evaluation theory Majority evaluation theory is applied to culturally-specific contexts without critical reflection or adaptation. theoretical perspectives Culturally biased social science-based program theory Program theory is based upon social science research that itself was culturally biased.
+Transformation bias in program theory Social science research is inappropriately translated or applied to program theory in ways that are insensitive to local culture.
+Validity theory narrowly defined Only majority understandings of validity theory are accepted as the standard of "scientific rigor."
+Experiential Validity is threatened by disconnection from the lived Invalidation of lived experience Lived experience is reframed or recast in such a way that original voice and meaning are distorted, compromised or obscured.
+Misappropriating the lived experiences of others. experience of program participants, evaluation participants, and community members Exclusion of experiential evidence Local citizens and/or program consumers are not invited to contribute their wisdom to the evaluation process.

-Threats Examples Illustrations Experiential (continued) Unawareness of own cultural location Evaluators fail to reflect on or appreciate the implications of their own life experiences and multiple cultural identifications.
-Cultural ignorance, misinformation Evaluators fail to inform themselves appropriately of the history, background, knowledge, values, and traditions surrounding the evaluand.
-Acultural synthesis Failure to interpret the data in terms of the realities of the people they represent.
-Consequential Threats that result from failure to consider the social consequences of evaluative judgments and the actions taken based upon them Ignoring, underestimating consequences Failure to track the consequences of understandings and actions as a reflexive check on validity (e.g., assuming that consequences are irrelevant or cannot be known; failure to assign responsibility to track consequences).
-Failure to examine the prior history of evaluation in relation to this program or community, a particularly serious omission if that history is oppressive, exploitive.
-Assuming that evaluation influence will be positive (failure to consider unintended negative influence).
-Exploitation/non-reciprocation Evaluation gathers information from the site, but it does not address ways in which it will give back to the program or community being evaluated.
+Threats Examples Illustrations Personal history Evaluators fail to reflect on the implications of their own lived experience, both in terms of cultural strengths and limitations.
+Lack of cultural knowledge Evaluators fail to inform themselves appropriately of the history, background, knowledge, values, and traditions surrounding the evaluand.
+Acultural synthesis Failure to interpret the data in terms of the lived realities of the people they represent.
+Consequential Validity is threatened by failure to attend to the social consequences of evaluative judgments and the actions taken Failure to track consequences Failure to track the consequences of understandings and actions as a reflexive check on validity.
+Assuming that consequences cannot be known or traced to the evaluation.
+Assuming that consequences are irrelevant.
+Assuming that evaluation influence will be positive. based upon them Exploitation/non-reciprocation Evaluation gathers information from the site, but it does not address ways in which it will give back to the program or community being evaluated.
 Disempowerment Evaluation is designed in such a way that it does not improve the ability of the program or community to advance its goals or meet the needs of its members.
-Povised 6/11 Oppression The evaluation exacerbates inequity or undermines social justice.
+Oppression The evaluation exacerbates inequity or undermines social justice.
+Ahistorical perspective The evaluation fails to examine the prior history of evaluation in relation to this program or community.
+This is a particularly serious omission if that history is oppressive, exploitive.

-Revised 6/11
+Revised 6/09KEK